goshy29/nextjs-postgresql/README.md

 2. Open the project with your code editor(VS Code) and open New Terminal
 3. To install dependencies, at the Terminal run: npm install
 4. Start the development server: npm run dev
+5. Ensure PostgreSQL is installed and running
-5. Open the application in your browser: http://localhost:3000
+6. Open the application in your browser: http://localhost:3000